jenwilhelm/illustrated_weather/README.md

 `</body>`

 ## Mockup

-Here's a mockup of what this could look like.
+Here's a lil mockup of what this could look like, including a v2 feature (what to wear).
 Ignore the actual background and icons, I would create new illustrations for this.

 ![illustrated_weather](https://cloud.githubusercontent.com/assets/223514/6180087/1598b916-b2d5-11e4-980b-6a5eb2267113.jpg)